 If you’re looking for something more intense, you might like BJJ.
 The “gentle art” teaches how to use technique over power to execute the techniques.
 It is a great exercise and it is common that the average practitioner starts later in life.

-It is not uncommon to see 40-years-old white belts in a BJJ academy.
+It is not uncommon to see 40 or even 50 years old white belts in a BJJ academy.

 What are you waiting for?
 There is no time like now to start your new martial arts program.